-*This advice assumes your physical safety and/or your financial wellbeing isn’t in imminent jeopardy nor has there been a credible threat to take your kids from you for an indefinite period of time.
+*This advice assumes your physical safety and financial wellbeing are not in imminent jeopardy, nor is there a credible threat to take your kids from you for an indefinite period of time.

-Problem: My soon-to-be-ex (STBX) wanted the divorce but now is stalling.
+Problem: My soon-to-be-ex (STBX) wanted the divorce but is now dragging their feet.
 What should I do to get this divorce moving so I (and our kids) can have closure?

-Problem: I am afraid that I’m going to give up too much if I don’t hire a lawyer.
-But at the same time, I am afraid that if I hire a lawyer we will start fighting and I’m afraid our kids will suffer.
+Problem: I am afraid I’m going to lose too much if I don’t hire a lawyer.
+But at the same time, I’m afraid if I hire a lawyer, we’ll start fighting, and the kids will suffer.

-Problem: I don’t know how to get divorced in my state?
-It feels really amorphous and makes it challenging for me to know where to start.
+Problem: I don’t know how to get divorced in my state.
+This makes it challenging for me to know where to start.
 Where do I go to understand the legal process?